Ostorlab/KB/WEB_SERVICE/WEB/_HIGH/INSECURE_AUTHORIZATION_RESTRICTION/description.md

-# 4xx-bypass Vulnerability
+# Insecure Authorization Restriction

-The 4xx-bypass exploits refer to HTTP request manipulation techniques that allow attackers to bypass server-side restrictions, enabling unauthorized access to resources or performing malicious actions on a web application.
-This can lead to unauthorized data access, privilege escalation, and the ability for unauthorized users to retrieve, create, update, or delete sensitive data.
+Insecure Authorization Restriction refers to a weakness in server-side restrictions that can be exploited through HTTP request manipulation techniques.
+This vulnerability allows attackers to bypass access controls, leading to unauthorized access to resources, privilege escalation, and giving unauthorized users the ability to retrieve, create, update, or delete sensitive data.

 === "Python"
   ```python